 Officially recognized School of Medicine organizations and entities, such as departments, sections, centers, and programs, must use the YSM web template and the school's web content management system for their websites.

 Below are some guidelines for publishing on YSM websites.
 If you have a role publishing to a website that represents the Yale School of Medicine (YSM) or any department, program, or research unit within YSM, we encourage you to read through these carefully.
 As with all guidelines, these do not cover the extent of every publishing possibility, and you should in all cases use common sense.
 If you have any question or concern about publishing certain content, ask questions of your supervisor or the YSM web team before making the content live.
 You can direct specific questions for the web team to email@example.com

 The School of Medicine Web Group will grant access to any Yale employee to edit a YSM website upon approval from the department’s administrator.
-Before granting access, new users must view the Tridion Video Series.
-Additional training materials are available in the Tridion Support section of our website.
+Students (undergraduate and graduate), casual employees, and temporary employees are not allowed access to Tridion.

 Do not post identifiable information about patients anywhere in this system, whether the page has security or not.